doridori/doridori.github.io/_posts/2022-10-11-Architecture-Application-as-a-Function.md

 Architecture is so subjecitve, what fits one developers mindset and ethos may be totally alien or disagreeable to another.
 Additionally, an architecture that may be a perfect fit for one project may be terrible for another, plus if you have a large team with a high amount of churn you would need to carefully weight up the pros and cons of a more esoteric architecture which slows onboarding time vs more mainstream architecture which may be slower in terms of general development for onboarded team members.

 For _me_, and the way my mind works, thinking of application design from an application-as-a-function / functional-core imperative-shell perspective simplifies Android application development & testing **massively**.
+Development can:

-Development can be fast, truely self-documenting and has a high complexity bar.
-It enables side-stepping common pain points around the Android framework and tooling, including test time tooling, its fits well into UDF thinking, which is useful for enabling a clean UI implementation (Compose or otherwise).
-It also takes a step away from a variety of race-condiftions commonly found in OOP style state-mutations when combined with concurrent code.
-Logging core application events becomes a just a single line of code in front of the reduce function.
-Its potential excites me and it so far feels like a intoxicating gateway into the functional world.
+- Be fast, truely self-documenting and has a high complexity bar
+- Be free from common pain points around the Android framework and tooling, including test time tooling
+- Fit well into UDF thinking, which is useful for enabling a clean UI implementation (Compose or otherwise)
+- Takes a step away from a variety of race-condiftions commonly found in OOP style state-mutations when combined with concurrent code
+- Include core application events logging using just a single line of code in front of the reduce function

+Its potential excites me and it so far feels like a intoxicating gateway into the functional world

 ## Related Thinking